olenaliuby/used-car-scrapping-autoria/README.md

 - **Docker**: A set of platform-as-a-service products that use OS-level virtualization to deliver software in packages called containers.
 - **Swagger**: Interface Description Language for describing RESTful APIs expressed using JSON.

+## Future Improvements

+- Improve FastAPI with AsyncIO to handle more requests and improve performance.
+- Improve database backup process to store backups in a cloud storage service.
+- Implement data validation for the scraped data to make sure, that we scrape only valid and actual data.
+- Enhance the scraper to scrape more detailed information about the cars.

 ## Maintainer